mojtaba-rafiee/Teaching/DS/README.md

         * Asymptotic tight bound (θ-notation) and examples,
         * An upper bound that is not asymptotically tight (o-notation) and examples,
         * An lower bound that is not asymptotically tight (ω-notation) and examples,
-        * Examine a number of the relational properties of real numbers apply to asymptotic comparisons.
+        * Examine a number of the relational properties of real numbers apply to asymptotic comparisons:
+            * Transitive properties,
+            * Reflexive properties,
+            * Symmetric properties,
+            * Transpose symmetric properties.
     ```
    * [Class Video](https://class9.ui.ac.ir/playback/presentation/2.3/549970b9db1fb378c95c12a925fcd21fccc8506d-1633861627302)
    * [Draft Report (PDF)](https://github.com/mojtaba-rafiee/Teaching/blob/main/DS/LectureNotes/Draft_Session11.PDF)